Will to power.

 Furthermore, the entire cloud ecosystem -- which supports the web -- has been monopolized by a few companies.
 We are standing on the shoulders of giants -- and not in a good way.

-Those companies have imposed their will to power to deeply influence all aspects of the web today.
+Those companies have imposed their will to power in order to deeply influence all aspects of the web today.
 All we have to do is look at who runs WHATWG to know who owns the web.
 They control the browsers, they control the specifications, they control what your mind sees.

-What is the smol web?
+what is the smol web?

 The smol web attempts to simplify the modern web by making content more accessible.
 In this context, "accessible" means you don't necessarily need a modern browser to produce and consume content for people to enjoy.
 The services on the smol web don't require a ton of resources to maintain themselves.
 At the core of this movement is creating a platform for communication and collaboration.
 It's about carving out a space for us to communicate with each other outside the gaze of a few companies.